OpenHantek/OpenHantek6022/readme.md

 > ./openhantek-extractfw &lt;driver file&gt;

 This should create two .hex files that should be placed into /usr/local/share/hantek/.
+Please provide us with your extracted firmware if it works, we will upload it to the repository.

 ### Installing the firmware
 * Copy the 90-hantek.rules file to /etc/udev/rules.d/.